bcgov/crt/openshift/README.md

 CRT makes use of Github Actions and pipline-cli to manage OpenShift deployments.
 These tools enable a Github Pull Request (PR) based CI/CD pipeline.
 Github Actions will monitor Github repository for pull requests and start a new build based on that.

-This document will not go into the details of how to use BCDK and pipeline-cli.
+This document will not go into the details of how to use Github Actions and pipeline-cli.
 For documentation on those, you can refer to the following links

 - [Github Actions](https://docs.github.com/en/actions)
 - [pipeline-cli](https://github.com/BCDevOps/pipeline-cli)